 We wandered down a narrow cobbled street down towards the port and into a gelateria, tucked away from the main tourist strip of Via Vittorio Emanuele.

-As we savoured the last tasty treat of our tour, Marco wrapped things up – part of me couldn’t believe that we’d all been together for 3 hours but my bulging stomach certainly said otherwise!
+As we savoured the last flavours of our tour, Marco wrapped things up – part of me couldn’t believe that we’d all been together for 3 hours but my bulging stomach certainly said otherwise!

 If you like it, great, and if you don’t then you’re very much welcome to trot off on the horse you rode in on.

-Marco’s tour epitomises all of this.
-As he said in the beginning, it doesn’t matter to him how challenging the food is or how dirty the establishment is – he eats there, so that’s where he’s taking you to eat.
+It doesn’t matter to Marco how challenging the food may be or how dirty the establishment is – Marco eats there, so that’s where he’s taking you to eat.

 Thank you to Marco and Streaty for inviting me on this tour and giving me such a wonderful day!